Spiritual Masters & Teachers

 Gangaji is a teacher who touches you directly in the heart.

-She teaches in the lineage of Ramana Maharshi and his disciple Papaji, from whom she received her name and the invitation to go into the world to teach.
+She teaches in the lineage of Ramana Maharshi and his disciple Papaji, from whom she received her name and the assignment to travel the world to teach.
 For over 30 years she has been speaking to people to open the path to SELF.
 Her words are brilliantly clear and deeply moving.
 Her presence is infinitely kind and fiery at the same time.

 Gangaji became OM’s teacher and was able to guide his awakening process into the irreversible depths after the accident.
 Gangaji was born Merle Antoinette Roberson in Texas in 1942.
 She now lives in Ashland, Oregon with her husband Eli Jaxon-Bear.